These cookie dough bites are gluten free and are the perfect way to satisfy your sweet tooth.

 Start with the recipe as in below and add in more coconut oil as needed to make these bites into ball form.
 You are going to have to press them together pretty firmly in your hands to form balls.
 You may have some coconut oil drip off the bites as you are pressing them into balls.
 That’s normal and has happened every time I have made these cookie dough bites.
 Once you have a ball shape, stick them in the fridge.
 The coconut oil and honey will solidify and the cookie dough bites will harden.

 Once you are ready to grab a cookie dough bite as a snack or dessert, let it thaw for just a few minutes outside the fridge.
 That can be in your hand or on the counter.
 Keep them in an airtight container in the fridge for up to two weeks.
 But I promise, they won’t last two weeks once you try them.
+Will keep for two weeks in an air tight container.

 Other great no bake treats: